pcjsam/terraform-google-keycloak/README.md

 If Keycloak cannot connect to the database:

 - Verify the Cloud SQL instance is running
-- Check the database password in Secret Manager
+- Ensure the PostgreSQL provider is configured with the infrastructure module's password output
-- Ensure the postgresql provider configuration is correct
+- Verify the postgresql provider configuration is correct
 - Verify IAM authentication is enabled on the Cloud SQL instance
-- Check that database grants were applied in stage 2
+- Check that database grants were applied in the application module deployment

 ### Image Pull Errors